mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Spellcasting Ability.**_ Charisma is your spellcasting ability for your Bard spells.

-_**Instrument Training.**_ You gain a Musical Instrument of your choice, and you have Proficiency with it.
-Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.

 _**Spellcasting Focus.**_ You can use a Musical Instrument as a Spellcasting Focus for your Rhythmancy spells.

 #### Level 7: Diagetic Surge